mia-platform/k8s-conformance-cluster/README.md

 ## Usage

-The projects requires a minimal set of configuration as input of the terraform module that you can see [here](#inputs), you can choose to set them via flags or via a `terraform.auto.tfvars` file.
+The projects requires a minimal set of configuration as [input of the terraform module](#inputs), you can choose to set them via flags or via a `terraform.auto.tfvars` file.

 When you have the values that you want to set, run the following commands: